-Both systems, the DGNB system and the "HafenCity Ecolabel", are similar with regard to the indicators and verification methods used, for example.
+DGNB Both systems, the DGNB system and the HafenCity Ecolabel, are similar with regard to the indicators and verification methods used, for example.
 In recent years, they have been repeatedly updated and adjusted to new circumstances and options.
-This development process has been continuously accompanied by a close professional exchange and a trusting and productive cooperation between the two institutions.
+This development process has been continuously accompanied by close professional exchange and trusting and productive cooperation between the two institutions.
 For example, Hafen-City Hamburg GmbH contributed to the version of the DGNB certification system during the consultation phase.

-With its own "HafenCity Ecolabel", HafenCity Hamburg GmbH assumed a pioneering role in 2007 and supported a development by striving at a very early stage to promote sustainability ambitions in the property industry and set new standards.
+With its HafenCity Ecolabel, HafenCity Hamburg GmbH assumed a pioneering role in 2007 and supported development by striving at a very early stage to promote sustainability ambitions in the real estate industry and set new standards.
 For many years, the maintenance of an independently managed certification system was a necessary, effective instrument that provides impetus for achieving sustainability goals to establish ecologically sustainable building in HafenCity.
-Today, however, the cultivation of a market that is limited to a localized ecolabel, also given the background of the high standard achieved by the DGNB certificate and its comprehensive links with national and international funding policies and regulations, the use of the Ecolabel is increasingly being seen as less useful.
+Today, however, maintaining an ecolabel that is limited to a local market is increasingly regarded as less useful, for reasons including the high standard achieved with the DGNB certificate and the latter's links with national and international funding policies and regulations.

-Considering the common goal of continuing to intensively promote and encourage sustainable building, HafenCity Hamburg GmbH and the DGNB have decided to pool their expertise even more.
+On June 7, 2023, Dr Andreas Kleinau, CEO of HafenCity Hamburg GmbH, and Dr Christine Lemaitre, Managing Director of the DGNB e.
+V., presented the DGNB special award Ecolabel at the Building Green sustainability trade fair.
+Photo: Miguel Ferraz Considering the common goal of continuing to intensively promote and encourage sustainable building, HafenCity Hamburg GmbH and the DGNB have decided to pool their expertise even more.
 On October 5, 2022, the two partners signed a comprehensive cooperation agreement at the real estate trade fair Expo Real.
-Among other things, the decision was taken to develop a joint special award, which will now replace the "HafenCity Ecolabel".
-The cooperatively developed "DGNB Special Award Ecolabel" adopts key elements from the previously independently managed sustainability certification system of HafenCity Hamburg GmbH and links them to the DGNB system.
+Among other things, the decision was taken to develop a joint special award, which will now replace the HafenCity Ecolabel.
+The cooperatively developed DGNB special award Ecolabel adopts key elements from the previously independently managed sustainability certification system of HafenCity Hamburg GmbH and links them to the DGNB system.
 The established procedure of HafenCity Hamburg GmbH and its subsidiaries of promoting certification as a binding standard for the areas they develop will be continued with this new certificate.

-Published in June 2023, the "DGNB Special Award Ecolabel" enables certification for projects in the four development areas HafenCity, Billebogen, Grasbrook and Science City Hamburg Bahrenfeld.
+Introduced in June 2023, the DGNB special award Ecolabel enables certification for projects in the four development areas HafenCity, Billebogen, Grasbrook, and Science City Hamburg Bahrenfeld.
 The special label is able to achieve what is deliberately not intended in the DGNB system established throughout Germany in its broad scope of application.
-It targets sustainability requirements to very specific areas, thus reacting to specific location-related factors in their individuality.

-About the DGNB
+It aims sustainability requirements at very specific areas, thus reacting to specific location-related factors and the individual aspects of them.
+19 About the DGNB